-10.2.1 Programming the Security Register
+8.2.1 Programming the Security Register

-The user programmable portion of the Security Register does not need to be erased before it is programmed.
+The user programmable portion of the security register does not need to be erased before it is programmed.

-To program the Security Register, the \overline{CS} pin must first be asserted and the appropriate 4-byte opcode sequence must be clocked into the device in the correct order.
-The 4-byte opcode sequence must start with 9BH and be followed by 00H, 00H, and 00H.
-After the last bit of the opcode sequence has been clocked into the device, the data for the contents of the 64-byte user programmable portion of the Security Register must be clocked in.
+To program the security register, the $\overline{\text{CS}}$ pin must first be asserted, and then the appropriate four-byte opcode sequence must be clocked into the device in the correct order.
+The four-byte opcode sequence must start with 9BH, and be followed by 00H, 00H, and 00H.
+After the last bit of the opcode sequence has been clocked into the device, the data for the content of the 64-byte user programmable portion of the security register must be clocked in.

 After the last data byte has been clocked in, the $\overline{\text{CS}}$ pin must be deasserted to initiate the internally self-timed program cycle.
-The programming of the Security Register should take place in a time of t_P , during which time the Status Register will indicate that the device is busy.
-If the device is powered-down during the program cycle, then the contents of the 64-byte user programmable portion of the Security Register cannot be guaranteed.
+The programming of the security register should take place in a maximum time of t_p , during which the status register will indicate that the device is busy.
+If the device is powered down during the program cycle, then the contents of the 64-byte user programmable portion of the security register cannot be guaranteed.

-If the full 64-bytes of data is not clocked in before the $\overline{\text{CS}}$ pin is deasserted, then the values of the byte locations not clocked in cannot be guaranteed.
-For example, if only the first two bytes are clocked in instead of the complete 64-bytes, then the remaining 62-bytes of the user programmable portion of the Security Register cannot be guaranteed.
-Furthermore, if more than 64-bytes of data is clocked into the device, then the data will wrap back around to the beginning of the register.
-For instance, if 65-bytes of data are clocked in, then the 65th byte will be stored at byte location 0 of the Security Register.
+If the full 64 bytes of data are not clocked in before the $\overline{\text{CS}}$ pin is deasserted, then the values of the byte locations not clocked in cannot be guaranteed.
+For example, if only the first two bytes are clocked in instead of the complete 64 bytes, then the remaining 62 bytes of the user programmable portion of the security register cannot be guaranteed.
+Furthermore, if more than 64 bytes of data are clocked into the device, then the data will wrap back around to the beginning of the register.
+For instance, if 65 bytes of data are clocked in, then the 65th byte will be stored at byte location 0 of the security register.

-The user programmable portion of the Security Register can only be programmed one time.
-Therefore, it is not possible to only program the first two bytes of the register and then program the remaining 62-bytes at a later time.
+The user programmable portion of the security register can be programmed only once.
+Therefore, it is not possible to program only the first two bytes of the register and then program the remaining 62 bytes at a later time.

-The Program Security Register command utilizes the internal SRAM buffer 1 for processing.
-Therefore, the contents of the buffer 1 will be altered from its previous state when this command is issued.
+The program security register command utilizes the internal SRAM buffer 1 for processing.
+Therefore, the contents of buffer 1 will be altered from its previous state when this command is issued.

-Figure 10-3.
+Figure 8-3.
 Program Security Register

-10.2.2 Reading the Security Register
+8.2.2 Reading the Security Register

-The Security Register can be read by first asserting the \overline{CS} pin and then clocking in an opcode of 77H followed by three dummy bytes.
-After the last don't care bit has been clocked in, the content of the Security Register can be clocked out on the SO pins.
-After the last byte of the Security Register has been read, additional pulses on the SCK pin will simply result in undefined data being output on the SO pins.
+The security register can be read by first asserting the \overline{CS} pin and then clocking in an opcode of 77H, followed by three dummy bytes.
+After the last don't care bit has been clocked in, the content of the security register can be clocked out on the SO pin.
+After the last byte of the security register has been read, additional pulses on the SCK pin will simply result in undefined data being output on the SO pin.

-Deasserting the $\overline{\text{CS}}$ pin will terminate the Read Security Register operation and put the SO pins into a high-impedance state.
+Deasserting the \overline{CS} pin will terminate the read security register operation and put the SO pin into a high-impedance state.

-Figure 10-4.
+Figure 8-4.
 Read Security Register

-11. Additional Commands
+9. Additional Commands

-11.1 Main Memory Page to Buffer Transfer
+9.1 Main Memory Page to Buffer Transfer